<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2180921&amp;fmt=gif">

 Quote mark for testimonial

-We built our managed service’s network detection on Stamus Security Platform because we can depend on it for highly accurate detection and to gather the evidence needed for a detailed incident investigation.
-Stamus Security Platform is easy to setup, use and integrate.
+We built our managed service’s network detection on Clear NDR - Enterprise (formerly Stamus Security Platform) because we can depend on it for highly accurate detection and to gather the evidence needed for a detailed incident investigation.
+Clear NDR is easy to setup, use and integrate.
 It provides actionable insights into what's going on on the network, completing the visibility picture.

 Product Manager at European MSSP